Gable Rhoads has an AD in radiography. She is passionate about her family, animals, gardening, and the odd and unusual.

 Once inside the body, the eggs hatch in the duodenum, the first part of the small intestine.
 The worms then travel into the large intestine where the males and females copulate.
 The males die and are expelled along with the feces.
 The female worm attaches herself to the mucousa of the large intestine and ileum, where she feeds as her eggs mature.

 Hookworms are also a common parasitic infection in humans.
 Cats and dogs also can carry hookworms, but only one species of canine hookworms has infected humans.
-This was an isolated incidence which happened to 150 people in Australia.
+This was an isolated incident that happened to 150 people in Australia.

 The eggs are expelled in the feces, then hatch, and the lifecycle is repeated.
 Some hookworms become dormant in muscle fibers, and later become active during a woman's pregnancy.
 The larvae will pass into the mother's milk, subsequently infecting her newborn with worms.